-C. Lacroix, Franco-Flemish (Franco-Flemish, born Burgundy, active Genoa)
+C. Lacroix, Franco-Flemish Franco-Flemish

 Not on view

-The virtuoso Baroque carver, here signing G Lacroix fecit (under the man's left arm), was a Franco-Flemish native whose principal activity was in Genoa; he was possibly the same Lacroix, given name unrecorded, who was in Rome producing sculptures for the gardens at Versailles in 1680.
+The virtuoso Baroque carver, here signing C Lacroix fecit (under the man's left arm), was a Franco-Flemish native whose principal activity was in Genoa; he was possibly the same Lacroix, given name unrecorded, who was in Rome producing sculptures for the gardens at Versailles in 1680.
 Our subject has not been ascertained, but his identity may someday be unraveled through his dis tinctive pockmarked face and pugnacious profile.
 The two-ribbon tie was worn both in Genoa and at the court of Louis XIV.
 Lacroix established these details, as well as the pseudobrocade, with punctilio, but what really excited him was capturing the arrested flowing movement of wig and lace.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.